MicrosoftDocs/defender-docs/defender-xdr/threat-analytics.md

   :::image type="content" source="/defender/media/threat-analytics/ta-threattag-filters-mtp.png" alt-text="Screenshot of the Filters list." lightbox="/defender/media/threat-analytics/ta-threattag-filters-mtp.png":::

-If you've set more than one filter, the threat analytics reports list can also be sorted by threat tag by selecting the threat tags column:
+If you set more than one filter, the threat analytics reports list can also be sorted by threat tag by selecting the threat tags column:

   :::image type="content" source="/defender/media/threat-analytics/ta-taglist-mtp.png" alt-text="Screenshot of the threat tags column." lightbox="/defender/media/threat-analytics/ta-taglist-mtp.png":::